-Fiction is my favorite genre to teach.
+Fiction (and all of its sub genres) are my favorites to teach.
 I love seeing my students connect and grow with the characters as they face and overcome challenges together.
 I love watching them learn tough lessons and gain new perspectives.
 And I love helping them understand how the plot develops and sucks them into the book.

 Having a complete understanding of plot structure helps readers analyze, discuss, and appreciate fiction texts.
 Here are four simple ways to help your students master identifying the plot’s main events, sequencing main events in the story, and understanding how events influence future events and help develop the plot.